 The page is available only when the PHP and the Framework MVC Structure Support plugins are enabled.

-The plugins are not bundled with IntelliJ IDEA, but they are available from the JetBrains plugin repository.
+The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
 Once enabled, the plugins are available at the IDE level, that is, you can use it in all your IntelliJ IDEA projects.
-See Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins for details.

 Use this page to enable viewing the structure of your framework-specific project in the terms of the Model-View-Controller pattern.